Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 </code-block>
 </code-group>

-If you also want to change the icon for the submenu, you need to change it in the `themeConfig.ts` file.
+If you also want to change the icon for the submenu, you need to change it in the `src/configs/themeConfig.ts` file.

 <code-group>
 <code-block title="TS" active>